Rockypocky77/ChancifySATPrep/sat3.md

 The final paragraph suggests the author favors

 A) complete elimination of formal educational institutions
-B) enhancing educational quality universally rather than facilitating selective exit from underperforming schools
+B) enhancing educational quality broadly rather than facilitating selective exit from underperforming schools
 C) expanding the range of available educational options and alternatives
 D) transferring all educational provision to private sector entities